 Wow, what a surprise this was!
 The results turned out to be very similar.
 I had thought that this one was going to at least beat the other by at least a few degrees, but here the temperature readings were almost identical.
 When at idle, there was only a difference of 1 degree where the NT-H1 was 35oC and the MX-2 was 34oC.
 But at load, there was no difference to be noticed.
 Both readings were at 48oC surprisingly.
 For a little bit, I thought I had made a mistake and used the same compound for both tests, so I had to re-run the tests to see if I was wrong or the results were really identical.
 But to my surprise again, they were identical.
 So, I averaged the temperature readings out that got the results as mentioned.

 The MX-2 has a very smooth texture that allows easy application.
 All you need is a thin layer to allow the heat to escape quickly from the CPU.
-But you don't have to apply a thin layer in this case.
-All you need is a blob or a drop on the middle of the CPU.
+But you don’t have to apply a thin layer in this case.
+All you need is a blob or a drop in the middle of the CPU.
 No need to use anything but the syringe that it comes in to apply.
-Yes you can throw away that little piece of cardboard that you used with the Tuniq TX-3.
-Then, install the heatsink on it and you are good to go.
-It is also very easy to clean off unlike the Arctic Silver grease that I used before.
+Yes, you can throw away that little piece of cardboard that you used with the Tuniq TX-3.
+Then, install the heat-sink on it and you are good to go.
+It is also very easy to clean off, unlike the Arctic Silver grease that I used before.